 Mars has an atmosphere, but it is 100 times thinner than the Earth’s atmosphere and has very little oxygen.
 The Martian atmosphere is mostly composed of carbon dioxide.
-To see also : Robots how to draw.
+See the article : How many robots are on mars.
 An astronaut on Mars would not be able to breathe Martian air and would need a space suit with oxygen to work outdoors.

 Can you oxygenate Mars?
 NASA’s Perseverance rover has created pure oxygen on Mars.
 The mission’s MOXIE demonstration shows that it is possible to convert the red planet’s carbon-rich atmosphere into oxygen available to astronauts.
 NASA’s Perseverance rover has created breathable oxygen on Mars.

 Can a man on Mars breathe?
 Mars Breath Under these conditions humans die within minutes if a pressure garment does not provide life support.
 If the pressure on Mars were to rise by more than 19 kPa (2.8 psi), it would not be necessary to wear a pressure suit.
 Visitors should wear only a mask that supplies 100% oxygen at a positive pressure.

 Is there Mars to breathe oxygen?
 Is there oxygen on Mars?
 Yes, Mars has oxygen, but it is not much, and it is certainly not enough to breathe on the surface of Mars.
 NASA engineer Asad Aboobaker tells us more.

 Do we age faster in space?

 Flying through outer space has a devastating effect on the body, and people in space age faster than those on Earth.
 Read also : How to make robots for beginners. … These studies showed that space changes the function of genes, the power of cells (mitochondria) and the chemical balance of cells.